franklee26/franklee26.github.io/_posts/2019-6-29-Embedding sanity check.md

 {: .box-error}
 **Issue:** The `ensurance` argument can slow down computation by quite a bit and does not necessarily guarantee the correct answer.
 This method may be deprecated later.

 Also, notice that I specified chimera dimensions to be 2x2x4 instead of using `getChimeraDimensions = True` in the `octEmbed()` method.
-This is because the way I computed the dimentions defaulted to be 3x3x3, which works but is not what the paper used.
+This is because the way QEmbed computed the dimentions came out to be 3x3x3, which works but is not what the paper used.